UWrc/uwrc.github.io/docs/hyak101/containers/build.md

         python -c 'print("Hello from your custom Python Container Image!")' python -c 'import tensorflow as tf ; print("Container TensorFlow Version =",tf.__version__)'
 ```
+Notice that this time we are using `localimage` as the Bootstrap agent, which means that Apptainer will find the named image after the `From:` directive and use it as the base operating system image.
+The installation instructions for TensorFlow then follow in the `%post` section, and the `%runscript` section contains instructions to print a greeting and the version of TensorFlow installed in the container when `apptainer run` is executed.

 Like before, build the container using the definition file. `tensorflow_py3.sif` will be the name of the new container.
 ```bash
 apptainer build tensorflow_py3.sif tf-python3.def